Catholic Schoolhouse Tour 2: Week 20

 - Keep going in your Asia Lapbook!

-- Food from Myanmar and Bangladesh are similar to other Asian foods in this region- heavy in rice, spices and various meats.
+- Food from Myanmar and Bangladesh is similar to other Asian foods in this region- heavy in rice, spices, and various meats.
 Try a curry this week, like this simple Burmese Chicken curry.

 Science